Home Before Morning: Reception

-Some Americans related to Van Devanter's memoir, especially those that had served as nurses alongside her in Vietnam.
+Some Americans related to Van Devanter's memoir, especially those who had served as nurses alongside her in Vietnam.
 Some veteran nurses and women felt encouraged to speak up about their own experiences during the war, acting to help spread a narrative of war that extended beyond soldiers and battle.
-An anonymous supporter of the memoir said that "she (Lynda Van Devanter) helped me see that others had experienced what I did and were hurting like I was.
+An anonymous supporter of the memoir said, "she (Lynda Van Devanter) helped me see that others had experienced what I did and were hurting like I was.
 Her story and mine are the same and people need to hear this because war is hell".
-The positive reception of the book caught the attention of Sally Field's production company Fogwood Films under the umbrella of Columbia Pictures who planned to portray the memoir in a feature film.
+The positive reception of the book caught the attention of Sally Field's production company, Fogwood Films, under the umbrella of Columbia Pictures, which planned to portray the memoir in a feature film.
 With the risk of Home Before Morning becoming a blockbuster film and further shaping Americans' view of women in military service, critics became increasingly vocal against the book's portrayal of nurses.

 Critics said that the book negatively represented nurses and other healthcare professionals who served in the Vietnam War and any other wars prior.
-Other veteran nurses criticized the book by expressing how their own experience was vastly different than that of Van Devanter and that Van Devanter exaggerated the presence of vices and the extent of casualties.
-One chief nurse named Catherine Betz offered her harsh critique in an interview, saying that "Van DeVanter's crazy, absolutely.
+Other veteran nurses criticized the book by expressing how their own experience was vastly different from that of Van Devanter and that Van Devanter exaggerated the presence of vices and the extent of casualties.
+One chief nurse named Catherine Betz offered her harsh critique in an interview, saying, "Van DeVanter's crazy, absolutely.
 She dreamed up this stuff".
 The US military and American veterans now struggled to define the image of military women and nurses, and Home Before Morning was to blame.
 Of all the critics, a nurse anesthetist named Patricia L. Walsh who served at a civilian hospital of the United States Agency for International Development in Da Nang was the loudest and most persistent.